AI-Hypercomputer/jetstream-pytorch/README.md

 To run jetstream-pytorch server with one model:

 ```
-jpt serve --model_id --model_id meta-llama/Meta-Llama-3-8B-Instruct
+jpt serve --model_id meta-llama/Meta-Llama-3-8B-Instruct
 ```

-If it the first time you run this model, it will download weights from HuggingFace.
+If it's the first time you run this model, it will download weights from HuggingFace.

 HuggingFace's Llama3 weights are gated, so you need to either run `huggingface-cli login` to set your token, OR, pass your hf_token explicitly.

-To pass hf token, add `--hf_token` flag
+To pass hf token explicitly, add `--hf_token` flag
 ```
-jpt serve --model_id --model_id meta-llama/Meta-Llama-3-8B-Instruct --hf_token=...
+jpt serve --model_id meta-llama/Meta-Llama-3-8B-Instruct --hf_token=...
 ```

 To login using huggingface hub, run: